scripsi/inky-impression-case/README.md

 or:

 * 1 x inky-impression-case-rearpanel-no-inserts.stl (without inserts)

+There is also an optional stand that clips into the keyholes on the rear panel:

+* [ 1 x inky-impression-case-stand.stl ]

 The design is optimised for a 0.4mm nozzle and 0.2mm layer height with 20% infill.
 Using a concentric pattern on the bottom layer gives a nice finish to the frame.